chappyasel/DungeonMaster_iOS/README.md

 # DungeonMaster_iOS
 ## Intro
 The following is a dungeon crawler proof-of-concept game written using SpriteKit.
+It is meant to test some of the abilities of SpriteKit as well as how more advanced AI technologies such as the A\* search algorithim and procedural map generation can be applied to games.

 #### Advanced animations
 Various advanced animations are used throughout the app including player running animations, a dynamic arrow aiming HUD, sprite collision, fire and ice particle effects, and more.